labinthewild/LITW-study-templates/docs/2-CodeExecutionOverview.md

   * **API:** This is a module created to support simple data management.
 In general, all you need to do is call a function that will save JSON objects.

 Is it clearer now?
+(*If not, please [start a Q&A](https://github.com/labinthewild/LITW-study-templates/discussions/categories/q-a) thread!*)

 How about implementing something new in the template to get a sense of how this should be done?
 We've created the following HowTo tasks to warm you up:

   * [How to change a page's text?](3-ChangePageText.md)
   * [How to create a new study page?](4-AddNewPage.md)